3mdeb/news-and-ideas/blog/content/post/2019-04-12-bit-bang-theory-with-rte.md

 This technique is called **The Bit Banging**.

-So, lets assume, that we have some board with chip, i.e. STM32 series, which is very popular, and a binary image, which we want to be flashed on it.
-To do it, at the very beginning we need some software that provide us a way to manipulate state of RTE pins as if they were pins of a programmer.
+So, let's assume, that we have some board with a chip, i.e. STM32 series, which is very popular, and a binary image, which we want to be flashed on it.
+To do it, at the very beginning we need some software that provides us a way to manipulate the state of RTE pins as if they were pins of a programmer.
 As we prefer open source we used OpenOCD (Open-On-Chip_Debbuger).
-This is well developed tool for such jobs, but, unfortunately, it doesn't support Orange Pi Zero.
-And
-this is our microcomputer assembled with RTE.
+This is a well-developed tool for such jobs, but, unfortunately, it doesn't support Orange Pi Zero.
+And this is our microcomputer assembled with RTE.

 It doesn't support it YET.

-After compiling OpenOCD and all the required libraries on Orange Pi Zero we've compared pinout of it with pinout of Raspberry Pi 1, which on the first sight has been similar.
-It was the same similarity as between a dolphin and a shark, as we get close to it it appeared to be much different.
+After compiling OpenOCD and all the required libraries on Orange Pi Zero we've compared pinout of it with the pinout of Raspberry Pi 1, which on the first sight has been similar.
+It was the same similarity as between a dolphin and a shark, as we get close to it appeared to be much different.
 The only thing the same was a number of pins.

-After studying of RTE and Orange Pi Zero pins usage and accessibility we've choose three sets of pins, that we considered to be our candidates.
+After studying of RTE and Orange Pi Zero pins usage and accessibility we've chosen three sets of pins, that we considered being our candidates.
 SWD interface requires three connected routes (SWDIO - data in and out, SWCLK - clock synchronization and NRST - reset signal) and ground connection.
-Next step was to create configuration file to translate OpenOCD which pins we want to be used and in what purpose.
+Our pins had to be connected directly with Orange Pi pins and shouldn't be used for any other important purposes.
+Next step was to create a configuration file to translate OpenOCD which pins we want to be used and in what purpose.
 It also had to be described what OpenOCD should try to pretend to be (it can emulate many interfaces).

+We tested RTE expander pin header, which turned out to be too slow, next was buffer pin header pins 1-3, which doesn't support such action at all.
+Finally it appeared, that header responsible originally for reading device under test Power LED value, though it was directed **in** by default, fits our needs.

 ```
 interface sysfsgpio